chiubaca/notes/permanent-notes/everest-basecamp.md

 ## Day 10 -

 We were all tired, but we were ready to leave.
 It was a surpringly long hike, but at least it was mostly downhill.
 It was probably the longest hike we did all trip. a whoping 18km hike down all the way past Dingboche and back in one of the teahouses we stayed in at Pangbouche.

-Here we reunited with the other two members that did'nt make it to EBC.
+Here we reunited with the other two members that didn't make it to EBC.
 Even though it  was only 1 day.
 It felt like a massive reunion.
-The band was back together and it was amazing feeling.
+The band was back together and it was an amazing feeling.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8824344017" data-style="standard"></div>